itsalivenger/Auto_Blog/README.md

 ## Database Schema

-The application uses PostgreSQL with the following main entities:
+The application uses MongoDB with the following main entities:
 - **Users**: Authentication and user management
 - **Posts**: Blog posts with categories and authors
 - **Categories**: Post categorization